 I was so used to doing whatever the other person wanted, I didn’t even know what I wanted.
 I didn’t even know if I wanted sex at all.

-Sobriety can be kink and sex positive as long as it is healthy and consensual.
+Sobriety can be kink and sex-positive as long as it is healthy and consensual.
 You should embrace your kink and shouldn’t feel ashamed.
-That’s necessary to developing a healthy relationship with sex.
+That’s necessary to develop a healthy relationship with sex.